Bob Boldon: Playing career

-Boldon started at point guard for four years and led Walsh to the NAIA Final Four in 1995–96.
+Boldon started at point guard for four years and led the Walsh Cavaliers to the NAIA Final Four in 1995–96.
 As a freshman, Boldon averaged 8.2 points and accumulated 163 assists.
 Over the next three years, Boldon was named First Team All-Mid-Ohio Conference each season, accumulating 204 assists and an average of 12.7 points as a sophomore, 222 assists and an average of 14.5 points as a junior, and 186 assists and an average of 14.3 points as a senior.
 During his junior season, Boldon led his team to the Mid-Ohio Conference championship and was named the MOC Player of the Year, first team NAIA All-American, and Mr. Hustle at the NAIA National Tournament.
 He was named NAIA Second Team All-American following his senior season.
 He is still Walsh's career assist leader with 775 and is fourth in career points with 1,694.
 In 2008, he was inducted into the Walsh Athletics Wall of Fame.